 Yan: You can get all that with an induction cooktop.
 You can toss the way you toss on top of a gas burner or an electric burner.
 (On induction,) you lift it up and it's disconnected, and so it's energy efficient.
 But as soon as you put it back, BOOM — it's hot and bubbling again.
 It brings the boil again.

-Foodist: Can I ask what dish you'll be preparing for the event, a favorite plant-based dish?
+Foodist: Can I ask what dish you'll be preparing for the event?

 Yan: I'm doing a vegetarian mushroom, assorted vegetable stir-fry with a stir-fry sauce over a noodle pancake.